Maria Gallucci has been selected as the 2017-2018 UT Energy Journalism Fellow.

 The Energy Journalism Fellowship at the University of Texas at Austin is designed to give an energy journalist the opportunity to work on a long-form energy writing project of their choosing in proximity to UT Austin’s 300+ renowned energy experts.
-The one-year Fellowship at Austin is jointly sponsored and hosted by the university’s Energy Institute, School of Law and McCombs School of Business.
+The one-year Fellowship at Austin is jointly sponsored and hosted by the university’s Energy Institute and School of Law.

 2017 UT Energy Journalism Workshop

 September 27-28, Austin, Texas

 The UT Energy Journalism Workshop, September 27-28, 2017, offers journalists who regularly cover energy and environmental issues direct access to some of the world’s leading energy experts.
 The two-day workshop features a series of presentations from UT Austin faculty and energy researchers on a wide range of hot-button energy issues – from accelerated integration of renewables into the electric grid and the latest research in carbon capture and sequestration to emerging trends in water use for energy production and sustainable building design.

 As an Energy Journalism Fellow, recipients are expected to take full-time residence at UT Austin and should not hold other jobs concurrently.
 Under the official title of “Research Fellow” recipients will earn an annual salary of $65,000 with benefits as authorized by the Texas legislature.
 Fellows also will have a travel budget of $3,500 to work on their book or other project, will be issued a laptop computer for the duration of the Fellowship, will have full library and internet access, and will be provided workspaces at either the Energy Institute and/or the School of Law.

 During the term of the Fellowship, recipients are expected to list their affiliation as an Energy Journalism Fellow at UT Austin for publications and speaking engagements.

 While the principal goal of the Fellowship is to serve as a sabbatical that provides recipients time to work on their writing project without the pressure of daily deadlines and other burdens, the Fellowship does require recipients to fulfill certain obligations.

 Under the university’s application process for the 2017-18 Fellowship, candidates must: